supermicroai/OneOpenai/readme.md

 ## API Usage
 Fully compatible with the OpenAI LLM proxy interface.
 Please refer to the [OpenAI LLM API documentation](https://platform.openai.com/docs/introduction).
 - The API address for this application is `http://localhost:7001/v1`.
 - You need to configure the API key in the `oneapi_config` table for API authentication.
-The default API key is `sk-oneapi-oneapi`.
-Currently, there is no configuration interface for this; please modify it directly in the database, supporting multiple API keys.
+The default API key is `sk-oneapi-default-token-2024`.
 - Test code can be found in [TestModelApi.java](oneapi-start/src/test/java/com/supersoft/oneapi/api/TestModelApi.java).

 ## Basic Configuration